ykurata/Recipe-app/README.md

 # My Recipes

-This application is for searching and saving recipes!
+This is an application for saving and searching your favourite recipes.<br></br>
-You can create and save your favorit recipes, and search recipes.
-Also, you can send like and write a review to recipes you like.
+The app allows users to create and search for recipes by either ingredients or dish names.<br></br> They can also view recipes from user profiles and like and write reviews on thier recipes.<br></br>
+Responsive for both web and mobile.